TristanoSuriani/Lispy/README.md

 # Lispy
-Iterative development of Lispy language, from book "Build your own Lisp", D. Holden
+Iterative development of Lispy language, from book "Build your own Lisp", Daniel Holden.